Buds turn into full-blown breasts

 Besides growing larger because of hormones and all that milk, pregnancy can also alter the color of your areola (it darkens) and enlarge your nipples.
 “A lot women first know they’re pregnant by the fact that their breasts are little bigger and look different,” says Dr. Hazen.
 Post-pregnancy, your areola should lighten back to its natural shade; and while the nipples typically revert to a more normal look they can sometimes remain larger permanently.
 However, some nipple or breast changes could be a sign of breast cancer.

-By the time you pass 30, you’ll probably notice your breasts feeling softer and softer.
-While it could be a sign you’ve piled on a few extra pounds, it’s probably just innocent aging.
+By the time you pass 30, you’ll probably notice your breasts feeling softer.
+While it could happen with weight gain, it’s probably just aging.
 “They go from feeling really firm to much softer because that dense connective tissue is replaced with breast fat,” says Dr. Hazen.

 They can droop

-If you’re approaching or past menopause, don’t be surprised if you find yourself saying goodbye to perky and hello to saggy breasts.
+If you’re approaching or past menopause, don’t be surprised if you see changes in the shape of your breasts.
 “As we age, skin stretches out and sags, so that’s why there’s that droop and they hang down lower, even if they’re not necessarily that big,” says Dr. Hazen.
-“People think of large breasts dropping but smaller ones will sag over time, too.”
-Good old gravity also plays a role.
-If you’re worried about keeping them pert, try wearing a soft, comfortable bra at night; this provides support as you sleep instead of them flopping to the side as you lay.
+“People think of large breasts drooping but smaller ones will sag over time, too.”
+If it’s a concern to you, try wearing a soft, comfortable bra at night; this provides support as you sleep.

 “Skin loses elasticity and the thickness of the dermis, which allows for a lot of tightness, thins out and becomes looser,” says Dr. Hazen.
 “And, after menopause women’s estrogen levels decrease, which can cause them to lose breast volume.”